Hong Kong: Demographics

 The Census and Statistics Department estimated Hong Kong's population at 7,413,070 in 2021.
-The overwhelming majority (91.6%) is Han Chinese, most of whom are Taishanese, Teochew, Hakka, and other Cantonese peoples.
+The overwhelming majority (91.6%) is Chinese, most of whom are Taishanese, Teochew, Hakka, and other Cantonese peoples.
 The remaining 8.4% are non-ethnic Chinese minorities, primarily Filipinos, Indonesians, and South Asians.
 However, most Filipinos and Indonesians in Hong Kong are short-term workers.
 According to a 2021 thematic report by the Hong Kong government, after excluding foreign domestic helpers, the real number of non-Chinese ethnic minorities in the city was 301,344, or 4% of Hong Kong's population.
 About half the population have some form of British nationality, a legacy of colonial rule; 3.4 million residents have British National (Overseas) status, and 260,000 British citizens live in the territory.
 The vast majority also hold Chinese nationality, automatically granted to all ethnic Chinese residents at the handover.
-Headline population density exceeds 7,060 people/km^{2}, and is the fourth-highest in the world.
+Headline population density exceeds 7,060 people/km^{2} It is the fourth-highest in the world.

 Wong Tai Sin Temple is dedicated to the Taoist deity Wong Tai Sin.

 Among the religious population, the traditional "three teachings" of China, Buddhism, Confucianism, and Taoism, have the most adherents (20%), followed by Christianity (12%) and Islam (4%).
 Followers of other religions, including Sikhism, Hinduism, and Judaism, generally originate from regions where their religion predominates.

-Life expectancy in Hong Kong was 81.3 years for males and 87.2 years for females in 2022, one of the highest in the world.
+Life expectancy in Hong Kong was 82.8 years for males and 88.4 years for females at birth in 2024.
 The birth rate in 2023 was 0.751 per woman of child-bearing age.
 Cancer, pneumonia, heart disease, cerebrovascular disease, and accidents are the territory's five leading causes of death.
 The universal public healthcare system is funded by general-tax revenue, and treatment is highly subsidised; on average, 95% of healthcare costs are covered by the government.

 The city has a severe amount of income inequality, which has risen since the handover, as the region's ageing population has gradually added to the number of nonworking people.
 Although median household income steadily increased during the decade to 2021, the wage gap remained high; the 90th percentile of earners receive 41% of all income.
-The city has the most billionaires per capita, with one billionaire per 109,657 people, as well as the second-highest number of billionaires of any city in the world, the highest number of billionaires of any city in Asia, and the largest concentration of ultra high-net-worth individuals of any city in the world.
+The city has the most billionaires per capita, with one billionaire per 109,657 people, as well as the second-highest number of billionaires of any city in the world, the highest number of billionaires of any city in Asia, and the second largest concentration of ultra high-net-worth individuals of any city in the world.
 Despite government efforts to reduce the growing disparity, median income for the top 10% of earners is 57 times that of the bottom 10%.